1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 Did all the other movies in theaters really split just 8% of the audience?
 Scraping domestic box office numbers, it turns out to be both surprising and true:

-### “No Way Home” Is The First To Collect Over 90% Of A Weekend Box Office
+### “No Way Home” Is the First to Collect Over 90% Of a Weekend Box Office

 <div class='weekly-top-percent full-width'></div>